 Hamburgers are one of the foods we miss most when we’re away from the US.
 We’ve eaten so many bad ones during our travels that we’ve lost count.
 Some were served so rare that they were raw and others were cooked until they resembled leather.
 And then there were burgers prepared with the texture of meatloaf.
 But we digress.

 Although the name of the sandwich has a link to the Northern German city of Hamburg, America deserves credit for popularizing that sandwich that we love eating at fast food chains like Shake Shack and In-N-Out Burger as well as at upscale restaurants and local greasy spoons.

 Although a hamburger is simply a sandwich with meat patties inside a roll, the options run the gamut with most restaurants offering a range of proteins and toppings.
 Sometimes we order thick pub or restaurant burgers medium rare, with a red center.
 Other times we experience the juicy joy of a smashed patty burger cooked medium well at Shake Shack, one of our favorite burger spots.

 15. Hot Dog

-When we think of Hot Dogs, we typically think of grilled all-beef Dogs topped with spicy mustard and sweet relish at Nathan’s Famous in Coney Island and loaded Chi-Dogs in Chicago.
-But these two preparations merely represent the tip of the Hot Dog hierarchy.
+When we think of American Hot Dogs, we typically think of grilled all-beef weiners topped with spicy mustard and sweet relish at Gray’s Papaya and Nathan’s Famous in New York City or loaded Chi-Dogs in Chicago.
+But these preparations merely represent the tip of the Hot Dog hierarchy.